itayshaish06/Algotrading-Project/README.md

 ## Installation

-### 0. **Get Trading Data**
-#### WRDS
-- Get access to WRDS crsp data.
-- Search for jupiter notebook server in wrds.
-- Upload files from directory 0 and run it.
-- Download the zip containing all the S&P stocks.

 ### 1. **python and libraries installation**
 - Download the latest version of Python for Windows from python official website.
 - run the installer - !Make sure to check the option "Add Python to PATH" during the installation process!.